top of page

 Quick Tips Before You Go

-• Access & Vehicles: The scenic drive into the Alligator Gorge carpark is steep and narrow.
-Caravans, camper trailers and buses are generally not recommended, and the carparking area is not very big.
+Access and vehicles: The drive into Alligator Gorge is steep and narrow, with a small carpark at the end.
+Caravans, camper trailers and buses are not recommended, and towing is not suitable.

-• National Park Passes: Mount Remarkable National Park requires an entry fee, and it’s best to sort this online before you arrive, as mobile reception may be limited.
-Click here to get your National Park Pass online.
+National Park entry: Mount Remarkable National Park requires a park entry fee.
+It’s best to purchase your pass online before arriving, as mobile reception can be limited.

-• Wildlife & Flora: Along the walking tracks you may spot kangaroos, emus, kookaburras and wedge-tailed eagles, especially in the cooler months.
+Wildlife: Keep an eye out for kangaroos, emus, kookaburras and wedge-tailed eagles, particularly in the cooler months.

 Comments